jdboisvert/kenny-u-pull-go-sdk/README.md

 #### GetInventory
 Used to get a list of inventory listings based on the search criteria provided from the Kenny U-Pull Website/API.
 This will include all the information about the vehicle and the branch it is located at.
+It will always be searching from latest to oldest listings.

 ##### Example
 ```go
 package main